pungentee/os_kfkz/Labs/n2/README.md

 #### 1. Describe the main menu of your mobile OS, what kind of graphical interface does it use?

 The main menu of iOS is the Home Screen, which features a grid-based graphical interface.
 It uses a touch-friendly UI with app icons arranged in rows and columns.
 The interface is gesture-driven, allowing users to swipe between pages, tap icons to open apps, and use drag-and-drop for customization.
-The Dock at the bottom provides quick access to frequently used apps. iOS uses a flat design with smooth animations and transparency effects, following Apple’s Human Interface Guidelines.
+The Dock%20at%20the bottom provides quick access to frequently used apps. iOS uses a flat design with smooth animations and transparency effects, following Apple’s Human Interface Guidelines.

 #### 2. Describe the settings menu for the components of a mobile phone.